DaffyDrone/groupieBot/props.md

 	["twss", "That's What -She"],
 	["neilyoung", "This note's for you...unless my lawyer says it's not"], ["homer", "Now, son, you don't want to drink beer.
-That's for daddies, and kids with fake IDs"]
+That's for daddies, and kids with fake IDs"] ["cya", "thanks for hanging, see you soon!"], ["blow", "cocaine is a helluva drug"],
+	["sex", "better than pizza"],
+	["fail", "You're one pathetic loser"],
+	["thanks", "fist bump!!"]

 ]